For Product Testing, It’s About the Problems – and Identifying Them Before It’s Too Late

 Why Leveraging Product Tester Communities to Identify Problems Early Leads to Greater Success in the Market

-Your products have problems customers can identify, and that is very exciting.
 Yes, you read that correctly.
-It’s exciting that your products have problems – pain points, issues, design flaws, etc. that your customers can help you identify – if they help you identify them before you go to market.
+It’s exciting that your products have problems.
+Pain points, issues, design flaws, etc. Things that your customers can help you identify before you go to market.

 Identifying Problems is a Critical Product Research and Testing Objective